Why you need a marketing plan

 Actions plans and budgets

 Strategies and marketing goals are theoretical objectives.
-It's your action plans and budgets that will bring them to life, and represent key tools for implementation.
-To ensure they're successful, they should be detailed, definitive and revisited regularly.
+It's your action plans and budgets that will be the tools you'll use to bring them to life.

 Use this section of the marketing plan to reference and attach documents supporting the claims or assumptions made within the marketing plan.